-22. Cancellation
+20. Cancellation

-- (1) An organ of state may, before the award of a tender, cancel a tender invitation if- - (a) due to changed circumstances, there is no longer a need for the goods or services specified in the invitation; - (b) funds are no longer available to cover the total envisaged expenditure; - (c) no acceptable tender is received; or - (d) There is a material irregularity in the tender process. - (2) The decision to cancel a tender invitation in terms of sub regulation (1) must be published in the same manner in which the original tender invitation was advertised. - (3) An organ of state may only with the prior approval of the relevant treasury cancel a tender invitation for the second time.
+(1) The municipality may, before the award of a tender, cancel a tender invitation if-

+- (a) due to changed circumstances, there is no longer a need for the goods or services specified in the invitation; - (b) funds are no longer available to cover the total envisaged expenditure; - (c) no acceptable tender is received; or - (d) There is a material irregularity in the tender process.

+The decision to cancel a tender invitation in terms of sub regulation

+- (1) must be published in the same manner in which the original tender invitation was advertised. - (2) The municipality may only with the prior approval of the relevant treasury cancel a tender invitation for the second time.

-23. Committee system for competitive bids
+21. Committee system for competitive bids

-- (1) A committee system for competitive bids is hereby established, consisting of the following committees for each procurement or cluster of procurements as the accounting officer may determine: - (a) A bid specification committee; - (b) A bid evaluation committee; and - (c) A bid adjudication committee; - (2) The accounting officer appoints the members of each committee, taking into account section 117 of the MFMA; and - (3) An attendance or oversight process by a neutral or independent observer appointed by the accounting officer when this is appropriate for ensuring fairness and promoting transparency. - (4) The committee system must be consistent with the policy and any other applicable legislation.
+A committee system for competitive bids is hereby established, consisting of the following committees for each procurement or cluster of procurements as the Accounting Officer may determine: (a) A bid specification committee;

+- (b) A bid evaluation committee; and - (c) A bid adjudication committee; - (2) The Accounting Officer appoints the members of each committee, taking into account section 117 of the MFMA; and - (3) An attendance or oversight process by a neutral or independent observer appointed by the Accounting Officer when this is appropriate for ensuring fairness and promoting transparency. - (4) The Committee System must be consistent with the policy and any other applicable legislation.

-The accounting officer may apply the committee system to formal written price quotations.
+The Accounting Officer may apply the committee system to formal written price quotations.

-24. Bid specification committees
+22. Bid specification committees

-- (1) A bid specification committee must compile the specifications for each procurement of goods or services by the municipality - (2) Specifications - - (a) Must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services: - (b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organization, or an authority accredited or recognized by the South African National Accreditation System with which the equipment or material or workmanship should comply; - (c) Must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - (d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labeling of conformity certification; - (e) may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - (f) must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2017; and - (g) Must be approved by the accounting officer prior to publication of the invitation for bids in terms of this Policy. - (g) indicating whether or not the bid will be evaluated on functionality and stipulate the weighting criteria - (h) pre-qualification criteria in terms of the PPPFA Regulation number 4 - (i) sub-contracting criteria (30 %) in terms of the PPPFA Regulation number 9 - (3) A bid specification committee must be composed of one or more officials of the municipality preferably the manager responsible for the function involved, and may, when appropriate, include external specialist advisors.
+- (1) A bid specification committee must compile the specifications for each procurement of goods or services by the municipality - (2) Specifications - - (a) Must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - (b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organization, or an authority accredited or recognized by the South African National Accreditation System with which the equipment or material or workmanship should comply; - (c) Must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - (d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labeling of conformity certification; - (e) may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent";

+(f) must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2017; and Page 34

+Must be approved by the Accounting Officer prior to publication of the invitation for bids in terms of this policy, indicating whether or not the bid will be evaluated on functionality and stipulate the weighting criteria

+- (g) pre-qualification criteria in terms of the PPPFA Regulation number 4 - (h) sub-contracting criteria (30 %) in terms of the PPPFA Regulation number 9

+(3) A bid specification committee must be composed of one or more officials of the municipality preferably the manager responsible for the function involved, and may, when appropriate, include external specialist advisors.